 IPX7.
-Protected against the effects of immersion in up to 3.29 feet of water for 30 minutes.
+Protected against the effects of immersion in up to 1 metre of water for 30 minutes.

 IPX8.
-Protected against the effects of continued immersion in water depths greater than 3.29 feet.
+Protected against the effects of continued immersion in water at depths greater than 1 metre.
 The exact conditions are specified for each device by the manufacturer.

 What this means for my device

 Your device has an IP rating.
-This means that under a strictly controlled laboratory environment, the hardware works as intended, even after being exposed to specific conditions.
+This means that under a strictly controlled laboratory environment, the hardware works as designed even after being exposed to specific conditions.

-Sony devices that are tested for their water-resistant abilities are placed gently inside a container filled with water from the faucet and lowered to a depth of 1.5 meters.
+Sony devices that are tested for their water resistant abilities are placed gently inside a container filled with tap water and lowered to a depth of 1.5 metres.
 After 30 minutes in the container, the device is gently taken out and its functions and features are tested.